ixy-languages/ixy.go/README.md

 The forwarder does not work yet.

 The arguments have to the pci slots of the NIC.
-They can be looked up by using the `lspci` command
+They can be looked up by using the `lspci` command.

 ### API